 ST Foundation’s Presence

 In 2009, the Foundation became operational in France.
 The activities were mainly focused on presenting ICB courses to specific audiences like migrants and unemployed people to empower them to play a more active social role.
-Throughout the years, over 1,300 people were reached by the Foundation’s various initiatives.
+Over 1,300 people were reached by the Foundation’s various initiatives throughout the years.